Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/global/compliance_manual/compliance_manual_canonical.md

 As investment advisers, we owe clients duties of care and loyalty:

-### Duty of Care

-Obligation to provide investment advice based on thorough research, sound judgment, and reasonable skill.
+**Duty of Care**: Obligation to provide investment advice based on thorough research, sound judgment, and reasonable skill.
 Decisions must be informed and appropriate for client circumstances.

-### Duty of Loyalty

-Obligation to act in client's best interest, avoiding self-dealing and fully disclosing conflicts.
+**Duty of Loyalty**: Obligation to act in client's best interest, avoiding self-dealing and fully disclosing conflicts.
 Client interests paramount over Firm or personal interests.

 ---